FaeyUmbrea/module-docs/docs/ethereal-plane/api.md

 **Note:** This method will only work if the "Allow API" setting is enabled in the module settings.

-## API Class Definition

-For a complete, auto-generated reference of the Ethereal Plane API, please see the [API Reference](/api-reference/modules/ethereal_plane_src_utils_api) section.

-Below is a summary of the main API class:

 ### EtherealPlaneAPI

 The main API class that provides methods for interacting with the Ethereal Plane module.